hitchhicker007/smsWithPython/README.md

 # smsWithPython
-Send SMS with Python using twillio API.
+Send SMS with Python using twilio API.